AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-composer/content-composer-faq.md

 **Do I need to create a new review after making changes?**

 No. The review URL stays the same after you update the course.
-Select Save after making changes, then select Share to notify reviewers that an updated version is available.
+Select **Share** to notify reviewers that an updated version is available.

 **Will reviewers be notified when I update the course?**
 Reviewers see a notification banner when they open the review link after an update.
 They can select Reload to view the latest version.